Karelian Research Centre of RAS: Karelian Research Institute (KRI)

 The units were later on reinforced and enlarged.
-The Kivach Strict Nature Reserve, Petrozavodsk and Louhi mire research stations were added to KRI structure.

 In the very first year of KRI operation, 19 expeditions and field trips were organized.
 Owing to the systematic sampling and collecting work, highly valuable field materials were detected and preserved, and the baseline for scientific research was enriched.

-The first KRI scientific session took place in April 1932, with over 40 presentations delivered there.

 One of the biggest problems for the Institute was the shortage of human resources with relevant qualifications and experience.
 A wide practice was to invite scholars from Leningrad and Moscow.

-The KRI presidium was set up, made up of 93 members, including some of the most prominent scientists in the USSR — N. Ya.
-Marr, I. I. Meshchaninov, A. E. Fersman, N. M. Druzhinin, M. K. Azadovsky, D. V. Bubrikh, A. Ya.
-Bryusov, V. I. Ravdonikas among others.

 Karelian Research Institute of Culture (KRIC)

 On the 11th of January 1937, the resolution was adopted transforming KRI into the Karelian Research Institute of Culture (KRIC), where only the humanities were retained.
 Further redundancies and closing of structural units followed.
 Units of the natural sciences, technical and economic profiles were transferred to corresponding governmental authorities, and the rest were either partially or totally disposed of.

 In this period the institute studied the history of Karelia, its culture, languages and folk poetry (Russian and Karelian folklore).

 In 1937—1938, political repressions affected the institute's staff even more, and dismissals continued.
 The institute's vice director S. A. Makaryev, leading specialists E. A. Haapalainen, N. V. Khrisanfov, N. N. Vinogradov, director of the library E. P. Oshevenskaya were arrested and executed on false accusations of setting up an espionage and rebel nationalist organization at the institute.

 When the Karelian-Finnish Republic was founded in 1940 it was announced that KRIC needs to be transformed into the regional branch of the USSR Academy of Sciences (AS), but World War II impeded the realization of this intention.
 During the war, the institute's archives were moved deeper into the country, and KRIC itself was evacuated to Syktyvkar (Komi ASSR), where the institute's activities were temporarily halted in 1942 and resumed in 1943.
 In the summer of 1944, after the liberation of Petrozavodsk, KRIC was moved back.
 In 1945 the idea of reform re-surfaced, and the first step was the transformation of KRIC into the Institute of History, Linguistics and Literature (HLL Institute) made up of three sections (departments): of history, linguistics, literature & folk art.
-HLL Institute was comprised in the Karelian-Finnish Research Facility of the USSR AS.
+HLL Institute was comprised in the Karelian-Finnish Research Facility of the Academy of Sciences of the USSR.